 Before you get into the nitty gritty of what guests can and can't do, you need to think about how they'll be invited into your tenant in the first place.

-The guest access experience in Teams is managed at the highest level through your Azure Active Directory.
+Global admins can manage guest access experience in Teams at the highest level through your Azure Active Directory.